ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![recursion](/blog/2021-09-08-one_day_with_racket/img/11-recursion.png)

-If we want to append a picture to previous pictures recursively, we have to begin with some kind of "empty" picture.
+If I want to append a picture to previous pictures recursively, I have to begin with some kind of "empty" picture.

 Indeed, a function that adds "42" to nothing (null / undefined) will break: it must at least add "1" to "0".

 This empty-picture base-case is named [blank](https://docs.racket-lang.org/pict/Basic_Pict_Constructors.html?q=pict#%28def._%28%28lib._pict%2Fmain..rkt%29._blank%29%29) in the library.

-And now, we can apply recursion to our example:
+And now, I can apply recursion to my example:

 ```rkt
 ; draw function